menu

 Occupations and Workforce

-Horseshoe Beach is a blue-collar town, with 46.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Horseshoe Beach is generally considered to be a blue-collar town.
+46.67% of the Horseshoe Beach workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Horseshoe Beach is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Horseshoe Beach who work in architecture and engineering (53.33%), office and administrative support (0.00%), and sales jobs (0.00%).

 Setting & Lifestyle